Privacy Policy

 Information about other people

 Stories naturally mention others — family, friends, colleagues, neighbours.
 That can include names, relationships, health details, and more about people who don't use LifeLoom.
 We handle this carefully (see Section 7), and it matters most when stories are shared (Sections 7 and 8).
+Family contributors can also tell us who a person mentioned in a story is (a name and how they're related to the storyteller) — we store that so the memoir stays accurate.

 3. How We Collect Personal Information